matthewjselby/obsidian-image-auto-refresh/README.md

 # How does it work?

 The plugin watches for changes to files using the vault API.
-Once a change is detected, the plugin queries the document for any `img` tags and increments the numerical query parameter appended to all images by obsidian.
+Once a change is detected in an image file, the plugin queries the document for any `img` tags associated with the image and increments the numerical query parameter appended to all images by obsidian.
 This forces a refresh of the image.

 # Installation